 Treatment Administration Procedures

 Experiment 1.
-After providing the first saliva sample, participants were escorted in groups of two to six to a semi-private room where a research assistant provided a small plastic cup containing clear gel and stated it was equally likely to contain T or placebo.
+After providing the first saliva sample, participants were escorted in groups of two to six to a semi-private room where a research assistant provided a small plastic cup containing clear gel and stated it was equally likely to contain testosterone or placebo.
 To ensure the treatment was double blind for both assistant and participant, the lab manager filled the cups in advance, did not interact with participants, and did not reveal the contents of the cup to the research assistant.
-These cups contained either 10 g of topical T 1% (two packets of VogelxoTM by Upsher-Smith, each delivering 50 mg of testosterone in 5 g of gel for a total of 100 mg of T) or the volume equivalent of an inert placebo of similar texture and viscosity (80% alcogel, 20% Versagel®).
-Based on demonstrated inability to detect treatment through two survey questions, T and placebo were not differentiable by participants (Table S1a).
+These cups contained either 10 g of topical testosterone 1% (two packets of VogelxoTM by Upsher-Smith, each delivering 50 mg of testosterone in 5 g of gel for a total of 100 mg of T) or the volume equivalent of an inert placebo of similar texture and viscosity (80% alcogel, 20% Versagel®).
+Based on demonstrated inability to detect treatment through two survey questions, testosterone and placebo were not differentiable by participants (Table S1a).

-We chose to administer T using topical gel in Experiment 1 because the pharmacokinetics of a single-dose administration (i.e., a time-course of post-treatment T levels change) have been investigated in healthy young men (Eisenegger et al. 2013) for this specific T administration method.
-The single-dose study demonstrated that plasma T levels peaked three hours following exogenous topical administration, and that T measurements stabilized on high levels during the time window between four and seven hours following administration.
+We chose to administer testosterone using topical gel in Experiment 1 because the pharmacokinetics of a single-dose administration (i.e., a time-course of post-treatment testosterone levels change) have been investigated in healthy young men (Eisenegger et al. 2013) for this specific testosterone administration method.
+The single-dose study demonstrated that plasma testosterone levels peaked three hours following exogenous topical administration, and that testosterone measurements stabilized on high levels during the time window between four and seven hours following administration.
 Therefore, all participants were instructed to return to the lab four-and-a-half hours after receiving the gel, when their androgen levels would be higher and more stable.
-A newer study (Carré et al. 2015) showed a spike in serum T occurring at 60 min relative to 120 min, further supporting our research design of having participants return to the lab at after a possible initial spike and at stable levels within a normal physiologic range (Salameh et al. 2010).
+A newer study (Carré et al. 2015) showed a spike in serum testosterone occurring at 60 min relative to 120 min, further supporting our research design of having participants return to the lab at after a possible initial spike and at stable levels.

 Participants were instructed as follows: